 These chewy fruit squares are vibrant with the fresh taste of mango.
 The mango pulp used in this recipe can be purchased frozen from a supermarket or can be made at home by briefly cooking and mashing fresh mango chunks.
 Make sure you measure the mango once it has been liquified, and not in chunk form.

-- 1 Tbsp. butter
+1 tablespoon butter

-- 6 fl oz. (about 3/4 cup)
+6 ounces liquid pectin (about 3/4 cup)

 Prepare an 8x8-inch square pan by lining it with aluminum foil or parchment paper and spraying the bottom with nonstick cooking spray.

 Once the syrup has thickened enough, add the butter and cook for 3 minutes more, stirring constantly.

-4. Remove from the heat and stir in the pectin while hot.
+Remove from the heat and stir in the pectin while hot.
 Pour immediately into prepared pan.

 Allow to cool to room temperature.
 Cover pan with foil and refrigerate overnight until set.

 They can be rolled in granulated sugar or left plain.
 The sugar makes them easier to store and stack, as it prevents them from sticking together.

-Note: Pectin is a jelling agent often used in canning.
+- Pectin is a jelling agent often used in canning.
 It can be found in well-stocked supermarkets near the canning supplies or in the baking section.

 - Candies can be stored in the refrigerator in an airtight container for 2 to 3 days.